| Article is © Bill Davidson

 nasty: That's an interesting concept of journalism.
 They're willing

 to reveal to him their innermost secrets about how nice they are."
+Cook on the subject of American TV commercials:

 "The most fascinating is the one about static cling.
 I had